String Diagrams with Factorized Densities: Introduction

-\paragraph{Notation} We write compositions from right to left as $g \circ f$ (or equivalently from left to right as $f\fatsemi g$) and $(X^{*}, \odot, ())$ for the finite list monoid on $X$'s.
+\paragraph{Notation} The notation $(\C, \otimes, I)$ will range over strict symmetric monoidal categories (SMC's for short).
+We denote composition as $g \circ f$ or equivalently as $f\fatsemi g$, write $(X^{*}, \odot, ())$ for the finite list monoid on $X$'s, and overload $\otimes$ and $\oplus$ for direct products and sums.
 We draw string diagrams from the top (domain) to the bottom (codomain), showing products from left to right.
+Given a Markov category $\C$ we will draw deterministic maps in $\C_{det} \subset \C$ (which commute with $\mcopy{}$) as rectangles and stochastic ones as ellipses/circles.
 We nest brackets with parentheses $([])$ equivalently.